clintjedwards/gofer/README.md

   - Wait on the result of other containers.
   - Allow the result of other containers to dictate which downstream containers will run.

-- **One abstraction layer above the norm**: Many modern "ci/cd/ETL/thing do-er" tools focus specifically on the concept of git-ops.
-This makes them in-flexible for workloads that require a different paradigm of operation.
+- **Decoupled from the repo**: Many modern "ci/cd/ETL/thing do-er" tools focus specifically on the concept of git-ops.
+While this provides some pros for CI specific work, this makes them in-flexible and awkward for workloads that require a different paradigm of operation.

-  Instead Gofer operates one abstration layer above these tools, offering what those tools as a optional feature.
-This and allowing the developer to choose what works best for them.
-The result is the ability for pipeline owners to possess the same values (stability, predictability, reliability) that brings their familiar long-running services success.
+  Instead Gofer operates one abstration layer above these tools, offering git-ops as a optional feature and allowing the developer to choose what works best for them.
+The result is the ability for pipeline owners to impart the same values (stability, predictability, reliability) that brings long-running services success.

   - The ability to properly version.
   - A/B test.
-  - [Canary][canarying-url] out new versions!
+  - [Canarying][canarying-url].

 [You can read more about Gofer and it's philosophy here.](https://clintjedwards.com/gofer/docs/intro)